GPF User Interface

 Dataset Statistics

 The Dataset Statistics tool provides various overviews of the families in the dataset.
-A download button can be clicked to download a .ped file with all individuals in the dataset.
+Download is available for all pedigree files in a .ped format.

 Families by number